 - Document employees vs vendors.

-By assigning a collaborate a vendor role, you can designate specific responsibilities required by your organization.
+By assigning a collaborative vendor role, you can designate specific responsibilities required by your organization.

 Safety Committee Role in Aviation SMS